 I only have 15 minutes to put my thoughts on “paper” before I have to head to an appt.
 But I just don’t think I can wait until I get home to write.
 It keeps writing itself in my head.
 Last night, as I spoke the words out loud, I remembered something I had forgotten to remember: there is a big difference between Relief and Solution (I know you must feel great relief knowing that I am going to finally clear this up for you 😉).

-I Could go on but I am already going to have to throw on some sweats and put a hat over my crazy hair and head to an appointment!
+I could go on but I am already going to have to throw on some sweats and put a hat over my crazy hair and head to an appointment!
 But as you can tell, the proposition of seeking and finding a SOLUTION excites me.
-Relief is good and necessary sometimes, but doesn’t last.
-I am tired of trying to find new ways to put a band aid on a gushing wound.
+Relief is good and necessary sometimes, but it doesn’t last.
+I am tired of trying to find new ways to put a band-aid on a gushing wound.
 The only way to stop the bleeding once and for all is to find a SOLUTION.
 May you seek and find yours today.